ReifyAB/reify.se/_posts/programming/2017-10-29-on-types-and-intent.md

 to my code, but I want the freedom to take risks.

 Now how can I have my cake and eat it too?
-In order to have maintenable code, you need runtime tests (to make sure that the runtime properties of your project hold).
+In order to have maintainable code, you need runtime tests (to make sure that the runtime properties of your project hold).
 Some of those tests can be replaced by static typing.